Portrait of a Graduate

 When students have completed their education program at FASP we expect them:

-- To meet or exceed expectations of both the French Ministry of Education and our NJ standards based programs.
+- To meet or exceed the expectations of both the French Ministry of Education and our NJ education standards-based programs.

 - To write narrative and persuasive essays, informational texts, poetry, letters, historical fiction, fiction, and non-fiction texts.

 - To be able to research given topics, write reports, and deliver oral presentations of their research projects.

 - In Math, to be able to apply problem-solving skills, and to demonstrate logical thinking and critical thinking skills in such areas as computation, measurement, algebra, geometry, probability, statistics and data organization (in our American and French standard-based classes).